grafana/open-distro-for-elasticsearch-grafana-datasource/README.md

 > Only available in Grafana v6.3+.

-Querying and displaying log data from Elasticsearch is available in [Explore]({{< relref "../explore" >}}), and in the [logs panel]({{< relref "../panels/visualizations/logs-panel.md" >}}) in dashboards.
+Querying and displaying log data from Elasticsearch is available in [Explore](https://grafana.com/docs/grafana/latest/explore), and in the [logs panel](https://grafana.com/docs/grafana/latest/panels/visualizations/logs-panel.md) in dashboards.
 Select the Elasticsearch data source, and then optionally enter a lucene query to display your logs.

 ## Piped Processing Language (PPL)

-The Open Distribution for Elasticsearch plugin allows you to run queries using PPL.
+The Open Distro for Elasticsearch plugin allows you to run queries using PPL.
 For more information on PPL syntax, refer to the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/ppl/).

 ### Log Queries